kabk/go-theses-17-manus-nijhoff/src/writings/chapter-as-I-walk-through-the-silicon-valley.md

 I don't know if we need the new pants from Athos.
 But the problem Bratton addresses towards TED and things like wearables and the Internet of Things do make me take a double take.
 What's the use of knowing exactly what each muscle does?
 The makers as well as users of technology put heaps of faith in the products, especially when they appear smart.

-Calling objects 'smart' in itself is a strange practice, I think.
-Weren't watches already very well made devices before the smart watch came along?
-How smart is it to buy a smart phone?
-Isn't it kind of stupid to keep on calling a little machine that can only do things it is programmed to do - smart?
+## We put faith in SV, SV puts faith in technology, but everything is based on: speculation

+[^stylesheets]: Code to determine the look of web pages

+[^soul]: _7,500 Online Shoppers Accidentally Sold Their Souls To Gamestation_ [http://www.huffingtonpost.com/2010/04/17/gamestation-grabs-souls-o_n_541549.html](http://www.huffingtonpost.com/2010/04/17/gamestation-grabs-souls-o_n_541549.html)

 [^sterling]: Alexis C. Madrigal, _Bruce Sterling on Why It Stopped Making Sense to Talk About 'The Internet' in 2012_, [http://www.theatlantic.com/technology/archive/2012/12/- ](http://www.theatlantic.com/technology/archive/2012/12/-bruce-sterling-on-why-it-stopped-making-sense-to-talk-about-the-internet-in-2012/266674/ )

+[^fake-it]: Silvio Lorusso, _Fake It Till You Make It_, 2016 [https://vimeo.com/151528608](https://vimeo.com/151528608)

-[^video]: Silvio Lorusso, _A Work Ethic Dystopia_, [http://networkcultures.org/entreprecariat/work-ethic-dystopia/](http://networkcultures.org/entreprecariat/work-ethic-dystopia/)
+[^work-ethic]: Silvio Lorusso, _A Work Ethic Dystopia_, [http://networkcultures.org/entreprecariat/work-ethic-dystopia/](http://networkcultures.org/entreprecariat/work-ethic-dystopia/)

 [^tech]: [https://techcrunch.com/2015/11/18/athos-pushes-up-to-51-million-in-the-bank-with-funding-from-chamath-palhapitayas-socialcapital/](https://techcrunch.com/2015/11/18/athos-pushes-up-to-51-million-in-the-bank-with-funding-from-chamath-palhapitayas-socialcapital/)

-[^centralized]: Cullen Hoback, _Terms and Conditions May Apply_, [https://vimeo.com/98094467](https://vimeo.com/98094467)
+[^hoback]: Cullen Hoback, _Terms and Conditions May Apply_, [https://vimeo.com/98094467](https://vimeo.com/98094467)

 [^carr]: Nicholas Carr, _The Shallows, What The Internet Is Doing To Our Brains_